 However, if you want to party or don’t mind going to sleep very late, then you can stay pretty much anywhere.
 Delek Tulum, Ahau or Nomade would be great (and very Instagrammable options).
 Check my guide to the most Instagrammable hotels in Tulum here!

-Summary of the best areas to stay in Tulum: from Aldea Zama to La Veleta, Tulum Centro and Zona Hotelera
+Summary of where to stay in Tulum: from Aldea Zama to La Veleta, Tulum Centro and Zona Hotelera

 I hope that this post has cleared up all the confusion you had about Tulum and it’s very clear now what to expect from each of the areas.
 Just to summarise, I recommend staying in Aldea Zama or La Veleta if you are coming to Tulum for longer or you’re on a budget.
 If you’re on a very tight budget, you can stay around Tulum Centro!
 If you’re looking for a quiet and relaxing holiday on the beach, I recommend staying at a hotel near Playa Paraiso or at the edge of Zona Hotelera (e.g. Hotel Libellula or similar) and if you want to be in the heart of the nightlife, then Ahau would be a great option.